desihub/desidatamodel/doc/DESI_TARGET/skies.rst

 skies
 =====

+*Warning* this file might not be compatible with the data model, because it contains two `:Regex:` sections.
+This should be two separate files.

 :Summary: DESI sky locations contain a single binary table covering the entire
     Legacy Surveys footprint.
 The imaging "blob maps" are bisected to achieve a requisite number of sky locations per sq. deg.
 Sky locations are placed